-To foster social responsibility, fourth-graders serve as mentors to kindergarten buddies; each fourth-grader is paired with one kindergartner for the year.
-The buddy relationships form over the year, often blossoming into long-term friendships, giving a sense of empowerment and leadership responsibility to the fourth-graders.
+To further foster responsibility, fourth-grade is the first year students have a younger buddy.
+Fourth graders serve as mentors to kindergarten buddies; each fourth-grader is paired with one kindergartner for the year.
+The buddy relationships formed over the year, often blossom into long-term friendships, giving a sense of empowerment and leadership to the fourth-graders.

 The overarching goal is to help fourth-graders become fluent, avid, and critical readers and writers.

 Everyday Mathematics: The University of Chicago School Mathematics Project forms the basis of math instruction in fourth grade.
 The series is designed to present real-life application of math concepts and enhance critical thinking skills.
 It emphasizes various ways to arrive at a solution, as well as increase basic concepts and skills.
 There is a mixture of whole-class instruction, small-group centers, partner work, and independent practice.

 The first essential question investigated in 4th grade Theme is what are the causes of animal endangerment and what can I do to help?
 Through researching the answers to this question, students learn two important skills: discerning salient information and note-taking.
 They present their research using a variety of media.
 The second essential question investigated is what makes a successful and sustainable civilization?
 Through researching a variety of ancient civilizations, students synthesize their findings to then create their own civilizations.

 A one-to-one Chromebook program is introduced in fourth grade, allowing students daily opportunities to use technology in their learning.
 Various apps and websites are used for skill practice and students use technology to create videos, posters, and other multimedia projects across the curriculum.